 In short, creating an ad fraud network is something that is usually a collaborative effort and one that can be very hard to track down.

 Catching those who operate these criminal botnets is actually a rare occurrence, with the take down of the team responsible for Methbot and 3ve a rare win in the fight against organised click fraud.

 Because this form of fraud is relatively simple for skilled programmers to work around, the news of new ad fraud networks just keeps coming.

 Protecting your ad campaigns against fraud

 Running PPC ads is part and parcel of many businesses’ marketing strategy, and the issue of click fraud is one that often rears its ugly head.
-What can marketers do to protect their marketing budget from sneaky fraudsters?
+What can marketers do to protect their marketing budget from fraudulent traffic and criminal networks?

-Google and the PPC ad networks often have their own way of handling ‘invalid clicks’, as they call any fraudulent click.
-However, these often miss clicks from botnets or competitors, another key source of click fraud.
+Google and the PPC ad networks do have their own way of handling ‘invalid traffic’, as they call any fraudulent click.
+However, here at ClickCease, we do see fraudulent traffic making it’s way through in bulk.